 Patient Stories - Athletics

 UK HealthCare Orthopaedic Surgery & Sports Medicine is the official health care provider for UK Athletics.
 Our physicians are the team doctors for UK Football, Basketball, Baseball, Softball, Soccer, Volleyball, Gymnastics, Golf, Swimming & Diving, Track, Tennis, Rifle, Cheer and Dance.
-These stories are a few examples of how we’ve helped keep the players and coaches in the game.
+These stories are a few examples of how we’ve helped keep the players and coaches in the game and a shared sense of Big Blue Determination.

 “I had to get back on my feet.”